w3c/adapt/explainers/discoverable-destinations.md

 A link could be decorated with a `rel` attribute value that corresponds to the applicable destination.

-The UA will know if this link points to the root of the discoverable destination (e.g. the "Help" landing page, vs "Help on logging in") becuase it knows the URL of the root of the discoverable destination, via the discovery process above.
+The UA will know if this link points to the root of the discoverable destination (e.g. the "Help" landing page, vs "Help on logging in") because it knows the URL of the root of the discoverable destination, via the discovery process above.

 #### Demarcating destination content